GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 What are Adages?

 “Two wrongs don’t make a right” is a phrase that children may often hear.
 However, children may not actually know what this means!
-Upon hearing it, they may be confused and puzzled on what the person is actually telling them.
+Upon hearing it, they may be confused and puzzled about what the person is actually telling them.
 This is often how children feel when learning a figurative language.
-Ultimately, it is challenging to pull out the deeper meaning that figurative language requires students to do!
+Ultimately, it is challenging to pull out the deeper meaning that figurative language requires of students!
 This is absolutely the case as students learn about proverbs and adages.
 First, proverbs and adages are complicated words to say!
 Second, it can be incredibly stressful to understand the meaning behind these concepts.
-Thus, it is so important to create engaging lessons in order to help students learn complex material in a fun way!
+Thus, it is important to create engaging lessons to help students learn complex material in a fun way!

 what-are-adages